Laser speckle contrast imaging: Applications

 Compared with other existing imaging technologies, laser speckle contrast imaging has several obvious advantages.
-It can uses simple and cost-effective instrument to return excellent spatial and temporal resolution imaging.
+It can use simple and cost-effective instruments to return excellent spatial and temporal resolution imaging.
 And due to these strengths, laser speckle contrast imaging has been involved in mapping blood flow for decades.
-The utilize of LSCI has been extended to many subjects in the biomedical field which include but are not limited to rheumatology, burns, dermatology, neurology, gastrointestinal tract surgery, dentistry, cardiovascular research.
+The use of LSCI has been extended to many subjects in the biomedical field which include but are not limited to rheumatology, burns, dermatology, neurology, gastrointestinal tract surgery, dentistry, cardiovascular research.
 LSCI can be adopted into another system easily for clinical full-field monitoring, measuring, and investigating living processes in almost real-time scale.

 However, LSCI still has some limitations, it can only be used to mapping relative blood flow instead of measuring the absolute blood flow.
 Due to the complex vascular anatomy structure, the maximum detection depth of LSCI is limited by 900 micrometers now.
 The scattering and absorption effect of red blood cell can influence the contrast value.
 The complex physics of measuring behind this technology made it hard to do quantitative measurements.